Gus Malzahn is leaving UCF to become Florida State’s offensive coordinator, AP source says - WTOP News

 Malzahn finished with a 28-24 mark in four years at UCF, the last two ending with losing records after joining the Big 12.
 He coached at Auburn for eight seasons before being fired in 2020.

 Malzahn replaces offensive coordinator/offensive line coach Alex Atkins, who was fired Nov.
 10 following a 52-3 loss at Notre Dame.
-The Seminoles rank 131st out of 134 in total offense and scoring offense, averaging 15.8 points a game heading into Saturday night’s rivalry game against Florida.

-The Seminoles (2-9) have dropped significantly since going 13-1 last season and winning the Atlantic Coast Conference championship.
+The Seminoles (2-10) rank 131st out of 134 in total offense and scoring offense, averaging 15.4 points a game.
+It’s a considerable drop-off for a program that finished 13-1 last season and won the Atlantic Coast Conference.

+When asked about Malzahn following a 31-11 loss to rival Florida in FSU’s season finale, coach Mike Norvell neither confirmed nor denied his pending arrival.

+“I know we’ve identified our offensive coordinator and are very excited who that’ll be,” Norvell said.
+“I know there’s still some things we have to finalize in the hiring process before I can comment.
+Is that right?
+I’m excited about who we’ve identified, though.”

-The Knights, meanwhile, struggled mightily in Malzahn’s fourth season — most of it because of quarterback issues.
+The Knights struggled mightily in Malzahn’s fourth season — most of it because of quarterback issues.
 Four players took snaps from center as the Knights finished 2-7 in conference play.
 It was the program’s worst record since going 0-12 in former coach George O’Leary’s final season in 2015.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football